fhooe/Edgeist/Fileformat/Format.md

-# File Format für Model übersetzung
+# File format for model translation

-## Idee
+## Idea

-Um ein neurales Netz mit einem µC sowohl im Forward pass als auch im Backward pass verwenden zu könne, soll das (mit pytorch) generierte Modell in einem Format gespeichert werden, das eine effiziente verarbeitung auf einem µC ermöglicht.
+In order to use a neural network with a µC in both the forward pass and the backward pass, the model generated (with pytorch) should be saved in a format that enables efficient processing on a µC.

-## Data Format
+## Data format

 - Endianness
 - Alignment

 ## Format

-Das Format besteht aus folgenden Elementen:
+The format consists of the following elements:

 1. Header
-   1. Header Size
+   1. Header size
    2. Magic number
       1. 0x4E4D434D (NMCF) (Neural Micro Controller Framework)
-   3. Grundinformationen über das Netzwerk
+   3. Basic information about the network
-      1. Version (nicht alle Schichttypen und Aktivierungsfunktionen werden in Version 1 unterstützt)
+      1. Version (not all layer types and activation functions are supported in version 1)
-      2. Featuremap: was wurde in diesem Netz Verwendet(Datentypen, Unterstützte Layer, Aktivierungsfunktionen, ...)
+      2. Feature map: what was used in this network (data types, supported layers, activation functions, etc.)
-      3. Filesize
+      3. File size
-      4. Anzahl der Schichten (Layer und Aktivierungsfunktione sind jeweils eigene Schichten)
+      4. Number of layers (layers and activation functions are separate layers)
-      5. Input Format
+      5. Input format
          1. Size
-      6. Output Format
+6. Output format
          1. Size
-   4. Offset Tabelle
+4. Offset table
-      1. Offset um die jeweiligen Schichten effizient addressiern zu können
+      1. Offset for efficient addressing of the respective layers
-2. Schichten (Detail zu Schichttyp siehe einen Punkt weiter unten)
+2. Layers (for details on layer types, see the section below)
-3. Sicherung
+3. Backup
    1. Checksum

-## Schichten
+## Layers

 ### Fully Connected

-1. Schicht Nr: int
+1. Layer No.: int
 2. ID: 1
-3. predecessorNr: int
+3. predecessorNo.: int
-4. predecessors[predecessorNr]: int
+4. predecessors[predecessorNo.]: int
 5. Structure
-   1. DimensionImput_x: int
+   1. DimensionInput_x: int
    2. DimensionOutput_x: int
    3. Data encoding: Datatype
    4. pruned: bool